 Stanford Online High School is the #1 in California in 2 areas and for STEM prep #2 in California, according to Niche review.
 The annual tuition is high, almost $25.000* including admission fee.
 However, the results of higher education prep seem spectacular and might save their students much higher study costs later if they’re able to earn scholarships with such an outstanding compulsory education basis.
 From August – June is their school year.

 Best of.
-If you’d like to check the “best of” how to homeschool online opportunities by categories I’d like to recommend you this post with a collection by another site.
+If you’d like to check the “best of” how to homeschool online opportunities by categories I’d like to recommend you this post on homeschool programs with a collection by another site.
 It features global players by categories, like “best for budget” or “best free”.
 It’s not an official viewpoint but an overview for those who need quick help.

 3. Homeschool Online with Membership Sites